 Detailed information regarding the meetings of the Board and meetings of the Committeesof the Board is included in the report on Corporate Governance which forms a part ofDirectors' Report.

-19. Key Managerial personnel
+19. Key Managerial personnel:

-Pursuant to the provisions of Section 203 of the Companies Act 2013 the KeyManagerial Personnels (KMPs) of the Company are:
+Pursuant to the provisions of Section 203 of the Companies Act 2013 the KeyManagerial Personnel (KMPs) of the Company are:

 The Board has formed the following five Committees.
 The composition of Committees ofthe Board along with relevant information pertaining to Directors are detailed in theCorporate Governance Report which forms a part of this Report.

 1. Audit and Risk Management Committee